esnet/pond/docs/timeseries.md

 #### isUTC()

 Returns if the data is UTC or not.
 This is specified in the constructor as well.
-UTC (or not) is important when adding data associated with an Index, such as "2015-06-01", i.e. is that June 1st in UTC or local.
+UTC (or not) is important when adding data associated with an `Index`, such as "2015-06-01", i.e. is that June 1st in UTC or local.
 This only matters when querying the Index back and asking for its actual time range.

 ---

 ### Statistics functions

-It is possible to get some basic statistics from a TimeSeries.
+It is possible to get some basic statistics from a `TimeSeries`.
 We will add additional operators as needed.
 Currently supported operators are:

 #### sum(column)